jaz303/template-anything/README.md

 ### Format

-The format of a plan is:
+The basic format of `plan.tpl` is:

     inputs:
     [input directives]